GoAbroad

 12

-An immersive gap year experience combining a group travel semester and an individual volunteer placement, Latitudes Year is the full-year option for students who want to go deeper in their independent travel journey.
-As a Latitudes Year student, you’ll spend your first semester traveling on one of our group semesters.
-During your second semester, you’ll have the opportunity to deepen your educational experience with an independent volunteer placement.
-You’ll work with a specific organization and community that reflects your unique interests and develop meaningful relationships with your host community.
+Pulling the best of all our programming, Latitudes is a sequential, growth-oriented experience for students looking to see the landscape before diving deeper.
+It is an immersive gap year experience combining a group travel semester and an individual volunteer placement.
+As a Latitudes student, you’ll spend your first semester traveling on one of our group semesters.
+During your second semester, you’ll have the opportunity to deepen your educational experience with an independent Focused Volunteer Placement (FVP).
+For your second semester, you'll work with our team to identify a specific organization and community that reflects your unique interests and develop meaningful relationships with your host community.
 Along the way, you’ll develop confidence and independence, and enrich your worldview.
-Previous placements have included scuba certification while protecting coral reefs in Southern Thailand, working with wildlife in Belize, or participating in conservation efforts in Central America.
-Carpe Diem’s experienced coordinator works with you to develop a unique program to match your goals.
+Previous placements have included SCUBA certification and protecting coral reefs in Southern Thailand, working with wildlife in Belize, participating in conservation efforts in Guatemala, or doing farm work in Italy.
+College credit is included, as well as international health and evacuation insurance, and a virtual pre-departure orientation.

 Globalteer